data-gymnasia/courses/content/intro-probability/content.md

 ---
 > id: step-13

-*Solution*.
-There are 9 choices for the first digit, then for any of those choices there are 9 choices for the second digit.
+*Solution.* There are 9 choices for the first digit, then for any of those choices there are 9 choices for the second digit.
 Finally, given any pair of digits in the first two positions, there are 8 choices for the last entry.
 So there are $9\cdot 9 \cdot 8  = \boxed{648}$ choices in total.

 [Continue](btn:next)